PacktPublishing/Data-Engineering-with-Alteryx/README.md

 ```

 **Following is what you need for this book:**
-If you’re a data engineer, data scientist, or data analyst who wants to set up a reliable process for developing data pipelines using Alteryx, this book is for you.
+If you're a data engineer, data scientist, or data analyst who wants to set up a reliable process for developing data pipelines using Alteryx, this book is for you.
 You’ll also find this book useful if you are trying to make the development and deployment of datasets more robust by following the DataOps principles.
 Familiarity with Alteryx products will be helpful but is not necessary.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-13).